 Get to know your hot Chinese stocks: Alibaba, Tencent & Xiaomi

 The Chinese economy is one that’s difficult to ignore, being the second largest economy in the world.
-Investing in these Chinese stocks has its upside, as there is great potential for the stocks to grow in the years to come, rewarding investors with capital gains.

-However, there are also risks involved when investing in Chinese stocks, such as impact of the Chinese government’s crackdown.
+But there are also risks involved when investing in Chinese stocks, such as impact of the Chinese government’s crackdown.
 For example, the recent cybersecurity review of the newly-listed Didi Chuxing has led to negative sentiments surrounding US-listed Chinese stocks.

 Unsurprisingly, these popular Chinese stocks have also taken a hit.